ethanabrooks/dissertation/adpp.typ

 improvements to that policy by the source algorithm.
-Auto-regressive rollouts of the distilled model, in which actions predicted by the model are actually used to interact with the environment and then cycled back into the model input, demonstrate improvement of the policy without any adjustment to the model’s parameters, indicating that the model does, in fact, capture some policy improvement logic from the source algorithm.
+Auto-regressive rollouts of the distilled model, in which actions predicted by the model are actually used to interact with the environment and then cycled back into the model input, demonstrate improvement of the policy without any adjustment to the model's parameters, indicating that the model does, in fact, capture some policy improvement logic from the source algorithm.